 As part of the UCL pilot stage, we observed one training day.
-No further attendance was possible due to the covid-19 pandemic17.
+No further attendance was possible due to the covid-19 pandemic15.
 We will also read the two UCL pilot reports to learn more about the intervention and how it develops through the pilot to further develop the theory of change and prepare our observation, interview and survey materials for the main trial.

-We will then observe three half day training online sessions on the virtual meeting platform such as Zoom for the main trial (instead of the original two in-person training sessions - 1.5 days in total) and two-follow up sessions (which may be virtual instead of inperson depending on the status of the covid-19 pandemic) to understand expectations for delivery and if things have changed from the pilot and how effective that has been, to underpin the IPE.
+We will then observe three half day training online sessions on the virtual meeting platform such as Zoom for the main trial (instead of the original two in-person training sessions - 1.5 days in total) and two-follow up sessions (which may be virtual instead of in-person depending on the status of the covid-19 pandemic) to understand expectations for delivery and if things have changed from the pilot and how effective that has been, to underpin the IPE.
 Observations will help us to develop well-tailored research instruments (case study topic guides, post-intervention survey of teachers and TA) which will be quality assured by the lead on IPE.
 By observing all three online training half days, we will be able to observe all of the training material being delivered and also possible differences between training cohort groups (of which there will be six groups in total).
 The delivery team is doing this to have smaller training group sizes which makes the practical nature of the sessions (such as breakout groups and any interactive activities) easier to manage.

 The survey of teachers and other key staff (across all schools) will be developed by IES using online survey software, SNAP, which allows completion on mobile devices.
-The baseline survey will capture usual- practice prior to randomisation, and information on broader approaches to teaching reading.
-We will use resources such as the Ofsted report on features of a good and outstanding Reception curriculum, which include characteristics of strong phonics teaching18 and EEF guidance on improving literacy at Key Stage 119 to formulate questions.
-Our original intention was to match individuals' responses at baseline and endline in order to support the identification of value-added impact e.g. in combination with data on past reading attainment it would be possible to explore links between usual-practice and past performance, differences in practice between control and intervention
+The baseline survey will capture usual- practice to randomisation, and information on broader approaches to teaching reading.
+We will use resources such as the Ofsted report on features of a good and outstanding Reception curriculum, which include characteristics of strong phonics teaching16 and EEF guidance on improving literacy at Key Stage 117 to formulate questions.
+This will support the identification of value-added impact e.g. in combination with data on past reading attainment it will be possible to explore links between usual-practice and past performance.
+It will also help identify the extent to which results may be explained by control schools improving phonics teaching (due to compensatory

-17 We were due to also attend a follow- up session and two school support sessions.
+15 We were due to also attend a follow- up session and two school support sessions.

-18 Ofsted, 2017
+16 Ofsted, 2017

-19 EEF, 2017
+17 EEF, 2017

-schools, as well as whether any overall differences in teaching practice at the outset have a bearing on the effectiveness of flexible phonics.
-Unfortunately, due to an error in the implementation of the baseline survey, it is no longer possible to identify individual responses in the baseline survey and, therefore, to measure changes between baseline and endline for individual respondents or to identify which respondents belonged to the intervention or control groups.
-However, we can still explore business as usual and approaches to teaching reading in the endline survey and/or interviews although it will require respondents to report previous practice so responses will rely on recall.
-The survey will still help identify the extent to which results may be explained by control schools improving phonics teaching (due to compensatory rivalry/other drivers) or displacement of other literacy activities in treatment schools.
-The endline survey will repeat questions about phonics teaching and, for treatment schools, cover experiences of taking part, staff time and resources required (to inform the cost-per-pupil estimate).
-It will also include questions on adaptations made to the programme (beyond expected differentiation to meet the needs of individual pupils) and about participating in the NELI trial, where relevant, to understand how this has also affected how staff support children's language development.
+rivalry/other drivers) or displacement of other literacy activities in treatment schools.
+The endline survey will repeat questions about phonics teaching and, for treatment schools, cover experiences of taking part, staff time and resources required (to inform the cost-perpupil estimate).
+It will also include questions on adaptations made to the programme (beyond expected differentiation to meet the needs of individual pupils).
 We anticipate the surveys will be sent to approximately 230 teaching staff, including teachers and/or TAs, at least at both time points.
-The surveys will be census surveys sent to all teachers/TAs of participating classes and at endline.
-Due to an error with the implementation of the baseline survey it will not be possible to review any differences between non-responders and those who have completed the survey.
+The surveys will be census surveys sent to all teachers/TAs of participating classes and at endline we will review any differences between non-responders and those who have completed the survey.